-Boiling Point: 203 - 240°F Specific Gravity (H20 = 1): 1.215 to 1.350
+Boiling Point: 203 - 240° F Specific Gravity (H2O = 1): 1.215 to 1.350

 Melting Point: N/A

 Vapor Pressure: 10

 (mm Hg)

 Solubility in Water: 100%

 Vapor Density: Greater than 1

 (AIR = 1)

 Evaporation Rate: Less than 1

 (Butyl Acetate = 1)

 Appearance and Odor: Manufactured article; no apparent odor.

 Electrolyte is a clear liquid with a sharp, penetrating, pungent odor.

 SECTION 10: STABILITY AND REACTIVITY

-STABLE X UNSTABLE
+STABLE X

+UNSTABLE

 CONDITIONS TO AVOID: Prolonged overcharge at high current; sources of ignition.

 INCOMPATIBILITY (MATERIALS TO AVOID):

 ELECTROLYTE: Contact with combustibles and organic materials may cause fire and explosion.
 Also reacts violently with strong reducing agents, metals, sulfur trioxide gas, strong oxidizers, and water.
 Contact with metals may produce toxic sulfur dioxide fumes and may release flammable hydrogen gas.
-LEAD COMPOUNDS: Avoid contact with strong acids, bases, halides, halogenates, potassium nitrate, permanganate, peroxides, nascent hydrogen, and reducing agents.
+Lead compounds: Avoid contact with strong acids, bases, halides, halogenates, potassium nitrate, p ermanganate, peroxides, nascent hydrogen, and reducing agents.
 HAZARDOUS DECOMPOSITION PRODUCTS:

 ELECTROLYTE: Sulfur trioxide, carbon monoxide, sulfuric acid mist, sulfur dioxide, hydrogen sulfide.
-LEAD COMPOUNDS: Temperatures above the melting point are likely to produce toxic metal fume, vapor, or dust; contact with strong acid or base or presence of nascent hydrogen may generate highly toxic arsine gas.
+LEAD COMPOUNDS: Avoid contact with strong acids, bases, halides, halogenates, potassium nitrate, permanganate, peroxides, nascent hydrogen, and reducing agents.

 SECTION 11: TOXICOLOGICAL INFORMATION CARCINOGENICITY:

+LEAD COMPOUNDS:

 Sulfuric Acid: The International Agency for Research on Cancer (IARC) has classified "strong inorganic acid mist containing sulfuric acid" as a Category I carcinogen, a substance that is carcinogenic to humans.
 This classification does not apply to liquid forms of sulfuric acid or sulfuric acid solutions contained within a battery.
 Inorganic acid mist (sulfuric acid mist) is not generated under normal use of this product.
 Misuse of the product, such as overcharging, may result in the generation of sulfuric acid mist.
 Lead Compounds: Lead is listed as a 2B carcinogen, likely in animals at extreme doses.
 Proof of carcinogenicity in humans is lacking at present.
 SECTION 12: ECOLOGICAL INFORMATION ECOLOGICAL INFORMATION: Lead Acid Batteries are one of the most widely recycled products in the world.
 Please contact Crown Battery for information regarding recycling of batteries in your area.
 SECTION 13: DISPOSAL CONSIDERATIONS Spent lead-acid batteries are not regulated as hazardous waste by the EPA when recycled, however state and international regulations may vary.
 SPENT BATTERIES: Send to secondary lead smelter for recycling.
 Place neutralized slurry into sealed containers and handle as applicable with state and federal regulations.
-Large water-diluted spills, after neutralization and testing, should be managed in accordance with approved local, state and federal requirements. accordance man approved recally state and reason arregance Consult state environmental agency and/or federal EPA.
+Large water-diluted spills, after neutralization and testing, should be managed in accordance with approved local, state and federal requirements.
+Consult state environmental agency and/or federal EPA.